 Minimum Requirements for Motorcycle Insurance:

 As with automobiles, each state has its own requirement for motorcycle insurance.
-Most states require some form of liability and uninsured or underinsured motorist which means that in an accident you cover the other driver if it is your fault and if the other driver has no insurance, then you are covered.
+Most states require some form of liability and uninsured or underinsured motorists, which means you cover the other driver if it is your fault in an accident.
+If the other driver has no insurance, then you are covered.
 Assuming everyone has liability and uninsured motorist insurance, everyone is covered.

-Florida: Motorcycle insurance in Florida is an interesting set of circumstances.
-For those with a clean driving record, there is no insurance requirement when it comes to your motorcycle.
-However, if you are the cause of an accident, then you must carry insurance for three consecutive years in order to maintain the registration of your motorcycle.
-In addition, you are responsible for any injuries that you caused regardless of the status of your insurance.
+Motorcycle insurance in Florida is an exciting set of circumstances.
+Your motorcycle has no insurance requirement for those with a clean driving record.
+However, if you cause an accident, you must carry insurance for three consecutive years to maintain your motorcycle’s registration.
+In addition, you are responsible for any injuries you cause, regardless of your insurance status.

-Another interesting twist to the law is that if you do not carry at least $10,000 of injury protection insurance, then you must wear a helmet when driving your motorcycle.
-So to the question of is motorcycle insurance required in Florida, the answer will depend on your driving status.
+Another interesting twist to the law is that if you do not carry at least $10,000 of injury protection insurance, you must wear a helmet when driving your motorcycle.
+So, whether motorcycle insurance is required in Florida will depend on your driving status.

-California: California’s motorcycle insurance mirrors in many respects their auto insurance requirements.
+California’s motorcycle insurance mirrors in many respects their auto insurance requirements.
 The minimum required is $15,000 per person injured in any single accident or $30,000 for all persons injured in any single accident.
 Plus, there is $5,000 for damage to property in any single accident.
-There is optional insurance coverage as well which includes uninsured and underinsured motorists.
-That is a bit different that many other states which generally require uninsured motorists.
+There is also optional insurance coverage, including uninsured and underinsured motorists.
+That slightly differs from many other states, which generally require uninsured motorists.

-Washington: As mentioned previously, Washington simply has no laws that govern motorcycle insurance.
+As mentioned previously, Washington simply has no laws that govern motorcycle insurance.
 This means that while it is not required, it still can be purchased at the level which suits the motorcycle owner.
-However, if the new bike was paid for by a loan, then the lender may require that the motorcycle have proper insurance for coverage in case an accident occurs.
+However, if a loan is paid for the new bike, then the lender may require that the motorcycle have proper coverage insurance in case of an accident.

-Other states have their own requirements which usually vary in terms of the amount of coverage as well as the monetary value.
-In Alaska, insurance companies are not required to offer more than the minimum coverage amount.
-However, Texas, Utah and Oregon do require that automobile drivers have personal injury protection insurance, but not motorcycle drivers.
+Other states have their requirements, which usually vary in terms of coverage and monetary value.
+In Alaska, insurance companies are not required to offer more than the minimum coverage.
+However, Texas, Utah, and Oregon require that automobile drivers have personal injury protection insurance, not motorcycle drivers.

 What Happens If I am Uninsured?

-Motorcycle drivers are particularly vulnerable to injury given the nature of their bike.
-What would be a fender-bender and a minor annoyance in a car accident may result in major injuries to a motorcycle driver.
-In addition, of the accidents that were caused by the driver of a vehicle to a person riding a motorcycle, in most cases the automobile driver never saw the motorcyclist until it was too late.
+Motorcycle drivers are particularly vulnerable to injury, given the nature of their bikes.
+A fender-bender and a minor annoyance in a car accident may result in major injuries to a motorcycle driver.
+In addition, of the accidents caused by the driver of a vehicle to a person riding a motorcycle, in most cases, the automobile driver never saw the motorcyclist until it was too late.

-The importance of having insurance for your motorcycle cannot be understated when it comes to having the basics of liability and uninsured motorists which will at least cover your legal responsibilities in most states.
-This means that if you are covered by uninsured motorist insurance and the other driver causes the accident, then you will not only get your medical treatment covered, you will also have your lost wages and addition money for pain and suffering as well.
+The importance of having insurance for your motorcycle cannot be understated regarding liability and uninsured motorists, which will at least cover your legal responsibilities in most states.
+If you are covered by uninsured motorist insurance, the other driver causes the accident.
+You will not only get your medical treatment covered, but you will also have your lost wages and additional money for pain and suffering.

-So, the question may not be is motorcycle insurance required, but rather why do you not have the coverage needed to protect your finances in case of an accident.
+So, the question may not be, is motorcycle insurance required, but why do you not have the coverage needed to protect your finances in case of an accident?